2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

 - Transmission: 8-speed auto.

-- Drivetrain: Standard full-time 4WD with a locking center differential.
+- Drivetrain: Part-time 4WD (full-time 4WD with locking center differential).

 Trim Levels and Options

-Toyota’s made the 2025 Land Cruiser surprisingly accessible, with three main trims that cater to different types of buyers.
+Toyota has made the 2025 Land Cruiser genuinely approachable, with three main trim levels targeting different types of potential buyers.

 Toyota Land Cruiser Trim Levels: